-Scope: The Function a) performs periodic and event-driven information exchanges between the EPS operator/DMS and Microgrid operator/EMS about the aggregated at the μ Grid PCC real and reactive load and generation dependencies on voltage within the PCC voltage ranges under normal operating conditions and b) provides the EPS operator with relevant data for post-factum analyses, when needed.
-The information exchanges are performed through direct interfaces between EPS DMS and μ EMS.
-Interfaces between the μ EMS and Aggregators may be used to meet the objective of the Function.
+Scope: The Function a) performs periodic and event-driven updates of the EPS operator/DMS about the aggregated at the $\mu$ Grid PCC nominal and operational capabilities of generating and absorbing reactive power by the reactive power sources of the microgrid and b) provides the EPS operator with relevant data for post-factum analyses, when needed.
+The information exchanges are performed through direct interfaces between EPS DMS and $\mu$ EMS.
+Interfaces between the $\mu$ EMS and Aggregators may be used to meet the objective of the Function.
+It is assumed here that the $\mu$ Grid var capabilities aggregated at the PCC will be derived by the $\mu$ EMS for near-real-time and short-term look ahead timeframes.